Dragon Booster: Season 2 (2005–06)

+Season 3 (2006)

+International broadcast

+In March 2004, it was announced that ABC Family (United States), Five and Sky One (United Kingdom) and ABC (Australia) acquired broadcast rights to the show in their respective countries.

 Cancellation

 The end of the final episode of the third season alluded to a planned name change to Dragon Booster: Academy for the next season.
 However, in an interview with Matt Hill (the voice of Artha Penn) on June 10, 2006, at the Otakuthon convention held in Concordia University, it was made apparent that Dragon Booster failed to pull together a large enough fan base and production has permanently ceased on the series.
 He stated, "We did not get the following 13 episodes."
 When asked why the series lost its bid for more episodes, Hill responded, "They were not selling enough action figures".